MySQL or MariaDB?

-Here is the opinion of the creator of MySQL, Michael Widenius, about that: To be free ot not to be free.
-He proposed the creation of a "Fedora" for MySQL, an independent project free of any commercial attaches.
+The creator of MySQL, Michael Widenius, has his opinion: To be free ot not to be free.
+He want to create a "Fedora" for MySQL, an independent project free of any commercial attaches.

 MariaDB tends to take the place of MySQL.
-From the creator of MySQL, derived from MySQL 5.1 but is faster.
+By one of creators of MySQL, Michael Widenius, it is derived from MySQL 5.1 but is faster.
 Use InnoDB or XtraDB and adds features that Oracle provides only on the commercial version of MySQL.

 - Drizzle.
 MySQL lightweiht for the cloud.
 Derived from MySQL 6.0 that was in development.

 - Percona Server.
 Uses the XtraDB storage engine.

 - WebScaleSQL is a open source joint project of Facebook, Google, Twitter and others to a version of MySQL which can support large databases and a large number of connections.
 Of course, Oracle is not part of the contributors, although the owner of MySQL.